 A. Anthroposophy is a formal educational, therapeutic, and creative system established by Rudolf Steiner, seeking to use mainly natural means to optimize physical and mental health and well-being.

-Here is a recent talk on Anthroposophy and Waldorf education.
+Here is a talk on Anthroposophy and Waldorf education.
 At 8:25, Brian Gray talks about the relationship between the two.

 Q. What if my child doesn’t speak English?

 A. At a young age, English is easily picked up in our school because so much of early childhood is working and playing; outside, in the woods and gardens, preparing and eating snack, and building fires, working in the garden together, with lots of stories, singing, puppet plays and finger games to help children understand the words.
 At BWS, your child will learn by doing rather than sitting at a desk being drilled or tested, so they will learn joyfully, without stress.